Searinox/ScryptCalc/README.md

 When it comes to the Scrypt parameter N, the UI setting represents the exponent of the actual number of computations, by the formula N = exp^2.
 So for example, setting an exponent of 10 will translate into a Scrypt N = 1024.
 This allows for using smaller numbers in the UI that need to be increased by less in order to keep up with the computational increase.

+The memory estimate for computation based on the selected parameters is displayed in the UI.

 In addition, a file named "config.txt" can be placed in the application folder containing saved parameters in this example format:

 ```